 Goal 5 - Natural Resources, Scenic and Historic Areas, and Open Spaces: The Applicant proposes to add this site to the Goal 5 inventory of significant aggregate resource sites.
 Based on information from the Oregon Department of Fish and Wildlife (ODFW) and other resource management agencies, development of this site for aggregate productions does not conflict with any Goal 5 wildlife resources.
-The Applicant will be required to submit an "inadvertent discovery plan" regarding notification to the State Historic
+The Applicant will be required to submit an "inadvertent discovery plan" regarding notification to the State Historic Preservation Office in the event of discovery of any natural or cultural resources.
+This will be addressed in the review of the conditional use permit.
+The County has not identified any significant groundwater resources in the area surrounding the proposed mine site.

-&lt;sup>8 As noted above, the County Court visited the Butler property on October 26, 2021, an aggregate site successfully reclaimed by Knife River.
+&lt;sup>9 As noted above, the County Court visited the Butler property on October 26, 2021, an aggregate site successfully reclaimed by Knife River.
 Knife River's reclamation activities were acknowledged by Ben Mundie, Oregon Department of Geology and Mineral Industries (Exhibit 41).